Summer Employment Overview

 This year summer staff are required to be available

 Working on Mayhew Island is not a typical summer job (nor is it a typical camp job!).
-For ten weeks, from June 8th to August 13th, eighty-four boys and twenty-two staff will build a uniquely challenging and supportive community on beautiful Mayhew Island.
+For ten weeks, from June 9th to August 18th, eighty-four boys and twenty-five staff will build a uniquely challenging and supportive community on beautiful Mayhew Island.
 The demands of the job are tremendous, but the rewards of the experience inevitably make the effort worthwhile.

 The boys will learn a great deal about how successful they can be when challenged to be their best.
 So will the staff.

 If you’re interested in possibly applying to work for Mayhew this summer, please thoroughly review our website before moving forward.
 If you have any specific questions or concerns not addressed, please be encouraged to contact our Program Director.

 As a year-round program, Mayhew also employs six year-round full-time Community Workers who offer outreach services to the boys during the many months outside of the Summer Island Program.
 Occasionally, one of these positions becomes available.
 Contact Mayhew’s Program Director for more information.

 Summer program staff positions require a ten-week residential commitment.
 The nature of the job—working with 84 hard-working and appreciative boys in a challenging island setting—requires maturity, patience, dedication, a love of the outdoors, a willingness to learn, a good sense of humor, and the ability to work well with others.
 Mayhew accepts both male and female applicants.